rns/kollos-luif-doc/manual.md

 If the parse is ambiguous,
 LUIF walks the ASF calling the traverser function for its nodes.
 The traverser can call functions in `luif.asf` interface to enumerate and/or prune parse alternatives.
-This can be done using `luif.asf.traverse(traverser)` fnction.
+This is done with `luif.asf.traverse(traverser)` function.

+[todo: more details/examples on ASF traversal]

 ##### Enumerating Parse Alternatives